Ruth's Hospitality Group: Paycheck Protection Program

 On April 17, 2020, two subsidiaries of Ruth's Hospitality Group received $20 million in Paycheck Protection Program loans secured by the federal government.
-Although the subsidiaries were eligible for these loans and planned to use them to pay their restaurant employees, there was considerable public backlash.
+Although the subsidiaries were eligible for these loans and planned to use them to pay their restaurant employees, there was a considerable public backlash.

 Most businesses are eligible if they have 500 or fewer employees in the United States, but businesses in the restaurant industry were eligible if they had 500 or fewer employees per location.
-Each business is allowed one loan, but each of Ruth's Hospitality Group's two subsidiaries received a loan.
-When applying, each business is required to certify, in good faith, that "current economic uncertainty makes this loan request necessary to support the ongoing operations of the applicant."
+Each business is allowed one loan, but Ruth's Hospitality Group's two subsidiaries received a loan.
+When applying, each business must certify, in good faith, that "current economic uncertainty makes this loan request necessary to support the ongoing operations of the applicant."
 On April 23, after the Ruth's Chris subsidiaries applied for the loans under the then-existing loan guidelines, the Small Business Administration said that it is unlikely that a publicly traded business with substantial market value and access to capital markets could be eligible for a PPP loan.
-Such a business would not be able to certify in good faith that the PPP loan is necessary to support its ongoing operations because of the current economic uncertainty.
-Businesses that had certified with questionable basis to certify had until May 7 to repay loan proceeds or else risk investigation by the Small Business Administration.
+Because of the current economic uncertainty, such a business would not be able to certify in good faith that the PPP loan is necessary to support its ongoing operations.
+Businesses that had certified with a questionable basis to certify had until May 7 to repay loan proceeds or else risk investigation by the Small Business Administration.

 On April 24, Ruth's Hospitality Group announced it would repay the loans.